puppetlabs/bolt/pre-docs/bolt_known_issues.md

 While we would like to support Kerberos over SSH for authentication, a license incompatibility with other components we are distributing means that we cannot recommend using the net-ssh-krb gem for this functionality. [\(BOLT-980\)](https://tickets.puppet.com/browse/BOLT-980)

 Support for Kerberos over WinRM from a Linux host is currently experimental and requires the [MIT kerberos library be installed](https://web.mit.edu/Kerberos/www/krb5-latest/doc/admin/install_clients.html).
 Support from Windows [\(BOLT-1323\)](https://tickets.puppet.com/browse/BOLT-1323) and OSX [\(BOLT-1471\)](https://tickets.puppet.com/browse/BOLT-1471) will be implemented in the future.

+## Tasks executed with Powershell 2

+When executing powershell tasks on targets using a powershell interpreter version 2 or earlier, the task parameter with the name `type` cannot be used.
+Bolt versions 1.30.0 and earlier contained [a bug](https://github.com/puppetlabs/bolt/issues/1205) where parameters that contain the string `type` in the name (for example `serverType`) were incompatible.
+With bolt versions 1.31.0 and greater only powershell parameters with the name `type` cannot be used.
+Note that for newer versions of powershell this is not an issue.